redhat-appstudio-qe/perf-monitoring/README.md

 # Deployment

-For this application, the above 3 components has to be deployed
+For this application, the above 3 components have to be deployed

 ## Pushgateway